Amsterdam/decode_passport_scanner/README.md

 ## Hardware

-There are different hardware elements needed to get the party started.

 ### NFC Reader

 Before we start it is good to mention there is a specific library being used to handle all the complicated interaction between a NFC scanner and the NFC chip in a passport.
 This library, PyPassport, needed to be modified slightly in order to work with the NFC readers we had available.
 This modified version can be found as a submodule of this project and [here](https://github.com/sguldemond/pypassport).
 The library it self is using the standard of Machine Readable Travel Documents (MRTD) as defined in [ICAO Doc 9303](https://www.icao.int/publications/pages/publication.aspx?docnum=9303).